tohuwabohu/puppet-duplicity/README.md

 }
 ```

+Configure a simple backup profile that stops an application before the backup starts and starts it when complete.
-Configure a simple backup profile.
-It will run once a day, do incremental backups by default and create a full backup if
+It will run once a day, do incremental backups by default and create a full backup if the previous full backup
-the previous full backup is older than 7 days.
+is older than 7 days.
 Duplicity will keep at most two full backups and purge older ones.

 ```
 duplicity::profile { 'system':
   full_if_older_than  => '7D',
   max_full_backups    => 2,
   cron_hour           => '4',
   cron_minute         => '0',
+  exec_before_content => '/bin/systemctl stop myapp',
+  exec_after_content  => '/bin/systemctl start myapp',
 }
 ```